SmithJohnTaylor/docker-connect-standalone/README.md

-## [3/4/21] this repo has been decommissioned, and merged into https://github.com/confluentinc/cp-all-in-one/tree/6.1.0-post/cp-all-in-one-cloud.
+## [3/4/21] this repo has been decommissioned and merged into https://github.com/confluentinc/cp-all-in-one/tree/6.1.0-post/cp-all-in-one-cloud.
 You can find documentation for use here: https://docs.confluent.io/platform/current/tutorials/build-your-own-demos.html#standalone-mode

 # A Kafka Connect image for running connectors in standalone mode
 ## Motivation